redis/redis-doc/topics/cluster-tutorial.md

 Creating and using a Redis Cluster
 ===

+Note: to deploy a Redis Cluster manually is **very important to learn** certain operation aspects of it.
+However if you want to get a cluster up and running ASAP skip this section and the next one and go directly to **Creating a Redis Cluster using the create-custer script**.

 To create a cluster, the first thing we need is to have a few empty Redis instances running in **cluster mode**.
 This basically means that